Girnar Jain temples

 There is a group of temples of Jainism on Mount Girnar near Junagadh in Junagadh district, Gujarat, India.
-While almost all the temples belong to the Śvetāmbara sect, some also belong to the Digambara sect.
+From the 14 temples that are on the hill about 3500 to 4000 steps from bhavnathi taleti and sahesavan, diksha and kevalgyan kalyanak bhumi and nirvan kalyanak bhumi most all the temples belong to the Śvetāmbara sect, only one or two belong to the Digambara sect.
 The hill and some of the temples are considered sacred by both Digambara and the Śvetāmbara branches of Jainism.

 In Jainism

 Lord Neminath, also called Arishtanemi, the 22nd Tirthankara, became an ascetic after he saw that animals tied up to be slaughtered for the feast on his wedding were crying and screaming to be released.
 Seeing this he realised that due to his wedding thousands of animals were to be killed.
 He renounced all worldly pleasures and went to Mount Girnar to attain salvation.
 He attained omniscience and Moksha (Nirvana) from the highest peak of Mount Girnar.
 His bride-to-be Rajulmati also renounced the world and became a nun, and followed him to the sacred mountain.

 Girnar along with Ashtapad, Shikharji, Dilwara Temples of Mount Abu and Palitana temples on Shatrunjaya are known as Śvetāmbara Pancha Tirth (five principal pilgrimage shrines).